 Upcoding, Chart Review, Chart Mining and Other Ways Medicare Risk Scores are Fraudulently Increased

-Medicare Advantage plans commit fraud when they knowingly submit -- or have a contractor submit on their behalf -- risk-adjustment data to the Centers for Medicare & Medicaid Services (CMS) that are inaccurate or ineligible for payment under CMS rules.
+Medicare Advantage and PACE plans commit fraud when they knowingly submit -- or have a contractor submit on their behalf -- risk-adjustment data to the Centers for Medicare & Medicaid Services (CMS) that are inaccurate or ineligible for payment under CMS rules.

 - Upcoding members' diagnoses to exaggerate the severity of the members' condition (claiming that they are sicker than they really are) in order to submit to CMS a diagnosis code that risk adjusts or a more serious diagnosis code that risk adjusts at a higher rate (i.e., has a higher risk score or larger risk multiplier), and thereby allows the Medicare Advantage plan to improperly increase the amount of the per member per month (pm/pm) capitation rate it receives for such members.

 - Conducting or hiring an outside vendor to conduct "chart audits," "chart reviews," or "chart mining" in which the chart reviewers upcode diagnoses and/or only look for new risk adjustment claims and fail to correct invalid, inaccurate or unsupported diagnoses that were improperly submitted to CMS.